Key Takeaways

 Such unconscionable bargains can represent challenges.
 Therefore, you might want to hire an attorney who can better assist you with any questions that you might have regarding the terms of the contract.
 An attorney can go over the laws with you, and help you identify if you have a claim.

-If you need help learning more about what constitutes an unconscionable bargain, or if you believe that you have a legal claim due to unconscionable terms in a contract, you can post your legal need on UpCounsel’s marketplace.
+If you need help learning more about unconscionable bargain meaning, or if you believe that you have a legal claim due to unconscionable terms in a contract, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.